slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago.' -- Derek Sivers*
 > *'Se não houvesse decisoes eramos todos iguais.' -- António Simões*

+- Ask yourself “does this decision require fast or slow thinking?”
 - Occam’s razor states that the simplest solution is usually correct.
 - the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
 - estimates are promises.
 What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
 No one that has no ’skin in the game' should give estimates.